On the Archery Building's future

 Editor of the Reformer:

 The word "slams" in the Reformer's headline Monday morning regarding the Brattleboro Finance Committee's report on the BUHS District proposed budget does a disservice I think to both the BUHS School District and the Brattleboro Town Finance Committee.
 A disservice to the School District because they've worked hard to contain costs in a difficult budget year.
 A disservice to the Finance Committee because it sensationalizes our findings and opinions and takes them out of context.
-But headlines are meant to grab attention and this one probably did.

 While the final report and cover page were a group effort, I was the primary author of the initial drafts and associated charts and did much of the research leading to them.
 The bottom line statement that "IN THE CONTEXT OF THE TOWN OF BRATTLEBORO'S OVERALL PICTURE [capitalization added], we strongly recommend a level funded budget" may be the attention grabber.
 But the surroundings - the eight points of the summary, the threeplus pages of text, the charts - are just as, if not more, important.
 They are meant to educate voters in town because we feel that the school budgets have never been effectively enough put into the larger context of overall town finances.